Colleges by Location

 Non-Need Based

-171 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this school in 2023.
-Institutional help in the form of non-need-based scholarships or grants was given to 6 full-time freshmen.
+171 students, including freshmen, were awarded institutional non-need-based scholarship or grant aid at this school in 2025.
+6 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of non-need-based institutional scholarships/grants was $739,242.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Faculty